Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems: Introduction

-When $\Gve_1$ and $\Gve_2$ are real, the lens-shaped region collapses to an interval between these two points, thus giving the well known Hashin-Shtrikman bounds \cite{Hashin:1962:VAT}.
-For this reason the BM bounds have sometimes been called the complex Hashin-Shtrikman bounds, which might be considered an occurrence of Stigler's law \cite{Stigler:1980:SLE} as Hashin and Shtrikman had nothing to do with their derivation.
-The two points \eq{0.3} correspond to the Hashin-Shtrikman assemblages of coated spheres that fill all space, each being identical to one another, apart from a scale factor \cite{Hashin:1962:VAT}.
-Illustrations of such a coated-sphere assemblage and its columnar counterpart, the coated-cylinder assemblage, are shown in Figure\,\ref{fig1}.
+When $\Gve_1$ and $\Gve_2$ are real, the lens-shaped region collapses to an interval between these two points, thus giving the well-known Hashin-Shtrikman bounds \cite{Hashin:1962:VAT}.
+For this reason the BM bounds have sometimes been called the complex Hashin-Shtrikman bounds, which might be considered an occurrence of Stigler's law \cite{Stigler:1980:SLE}, as Hashin and Shtrikman had nothing to do with their derivation.
+The two points given in Eq.\,\eq{0.3} correspond to the Hashin-Shtrikman assemblages of coated spheres that fill all space, each being identical to one another, apart from a scale factor \cite{Hashin:1962:VAT}.
+Illustrations of such a coated-sphere assemblage and its columnar counterpart, the coated-cylinder assemblage, are shown in Fig\,\ref{fig1}.

 In Ref.~\onlinecite{Milton:1981:BCP}, Milton identified microstructures that attain three additional points on the arc $\Gve_*^+(u_1)$.
 His key idea was to look for microstructures that have only one pole, as this is the characteristic feature of the bound \eq{0.1}.
-If one finds such a microstrucure with a diagonal anisotropic effective tensor $\BGve_*$, then, using successive laminations of this material in different orientations on widely separated length scales, Schulgasser's result \cite{Schulgasser:1977:BCS} implies that one can obtain a composite with an isotropic effective permittivity $\Tr(\BGve_*)/3$.
-Taking $\BGve_*$ to be the effective permittivity of a simple laminate, an assemblage of coated cylinders with a core of phase $1$ and a coating of phase $2$, and an assemblage of coated cylinders with a core of phase $2$ and a coating of phase $1$ results in the effective permittivities $\Gve_*^+(f_2)$, $\Gve_*^+(f_2/2)$, and $\Gve_*^+(1-f_1/2)$, respectively, which, as illustrated in Fig.\,\ref{fig2} all lie on the arc $\Gve_*^+(u_1)$.
+If one finds such a microstrucure with a diagonal anisotropic effective tensor $\BGve_*$, then, by forming a so-called Schulgasser laminate \cite{Schulgasser:1977:BCS}, one can obtain a composite with isotropic effective permittivity $\Tr(\BGve_*)/3$.
+As described in detail in Sec.\,22.2 of Ref.\,\onlinecite{Milton:2002:TOC}, the corresponding lamination scheme is based on the following observation.
+Consider two materials with diagonal permittivity tensors and the same principal permittivity in one direction, such as when one is a $90^{\circ}$ rotation of the other about this direction.
+If these two materials are laminated along this direction, then the effective permittivity tensor of the laminate is just an arithmetic mean of the permittivity tensors of the two materials.
+By successively applying this idea on widely separated length scales, starting from the anisotropic material with diagonal effective tensor $\bm{\varepsilon}_*$, one obtains a hierarchical laminate with isotropic effective permittivity $\Tr(\BGve_*)/3$.
+If one takes $\BGve_*$ to be the effective permittivity of a simple laminate, an assemblage of coated cylinders with a core of phase $1$ and a coating of phase $2$, and an assemblage of coated cylinders with a core of phase $2$ and a coating of phase $1$, this results in the effective permittivities $\Gve_*^+(f_2)$, $\Gve_*^+(f_2/2)$, and $\Gve_*^+(1-f_1/2)$, respectively, which, as illustrated in Fig.\,\ref{fig2}, all lie on the arc $\Gve_*^+(u_1)$.